mingcewang/Parttimejob-Platform/Part-time-job-Platform.md

 •	Adapt with times, if the trends require remote workers, we better support remote job or hybrid jobs.
 •	Updates our algorithms to focus on skill-based hiring.

+References
+1. CIPD (2025).
+Labour Market Outlook.
+Chartered Institute of Personnel and Development.
+2. Federation of Small Businesses (2024).
+FSB UK Small Business Statistics.
+Available at: www.fsb.org.uk
+3. Fitzpatrick, R. (2013).
+The Mom Test: How to Talk to Customers & Learn if Your Business is a Good Idea When Everyone is Lying to You.
+4. McKinsey (2021).
+The future of work after COVID-19.
+5. Office for National Statistics (2025).
+Table EMP01: Full-time, part-time and temporary workers: People (seasonally adjusted)
+6. Ries, E. (2011).
+The Lean Startup.